 A secure connection precludes the interception of the data communicated from the client to the server.
 The communication channel is secured by applying special protocols (TLS/SSL) which guarantee the encryption of the communicated data.
 The site to which a connection is established is identified with the help of a certificate.

-The sites of banks and payment systems have digital certificates that are issued and signed by certification authority.
-These certificates verify the authenticity of the site and the legitimacy of its owner.
+The sites of banks and payment systems have digital certificates that are issues and signed by certification authority.
+THese certificates verify the authenticity of the site and the legitimacy of its owner.

 Fake sites either do not have certificates or use fake certificates.
 However, a more complex situation may also exist.
 For example, a Trojan that has gained a foothold in the system may modify the hosts file and take users to a site which is an exact replica of the original site.
 The same Trojan can install an extra root certificate on the victim computer which would verify the legitimacy of the fake certificate on the cybercriminals' web-page, when checked by the browser.
 That way, the cybercriminals are able to decipher all data communicated by the browser from the fake site.